 |Why we regularly share pupil information||Selected schools with which we collaborate for professional development.

 We collaborate with selected schools for teacher professional development using a secure video system.
-The use of this system enables our teachers to collaborate around practice and gain expert feedback from other teachers in schools that we trust.
+The use of this system enables our teachers to collaborate around practice and gain feedback from expert teachers in other schools.

-(You may wish to specifically add the names of the schools, school partnership or trust here for complete transparency)
+(You may wish to specifically add the names of the schools, school partnership, trust or programme providers that you work with here for complete transparency)